rate-nl/ISO/Access Control Policy.md

 ## 4. User Access Management
 ### **4.1.
 Registration and De-registration**
-- **Registration:** Requests are submitted to the Tech Lead via email and documented.
+- **Registration:** Requests are submitted to the Tech Lead via email.
 CEO approval is required for high-privilege access.
+Requests are stored in email records, which serve as documentation.
-- **De-registration:** The CEO instructs the Tech Lead to revoke access upon role change or departure.
+- **De-registration:** The CEO instructs the Tech Lead via email to revoke access upon role change or departure.
-- **Documentation:** All access requests are recorded in an internal log.
+- **Documentation:** Access approvals and removals are retained in email records.

 ### **4.2.
 Provisioning and Review**
 - The Tech Lead provisions access and conducts quarterly access reviews.